Using eMagiz as producer

 intermediate-event-streaming-connectors-emagiz-as-producer--create-phase-msg-solution.png

-As learned in previous microlearnings the Event Streaming part, in this case, the creation of the topic is done automatically by eMagiz.
-We will zoom in on how you can set up your messaging exit flow in such a way that it will produce data on the topic that is automatically created by eMagiz.
+As learned in previous microlearnings The Event Streaming part, in this case, automatically creates the topic by eMagiz.
+We will zoom in on how you can set up your messaging exit flow to produce data on the topic automatically created by eMagiz.

 3.2 Produce data